-Your agent should ask the seller’s agent if the bank has actually agreed to sell the home for less than is owed or if the seller is wishing that’s going to happen.
+Your realtor should talk to the seller’s agent to see if the bank has even agreed to sell the house for less than is owed on it; or if the seller is wishing that’s going to happen.
 If it’s the second one…then you might be completely wasting your efforts.